jcu-eresearch/TDH-Research-Data-Catalogue-pre1.8/creating_a_research_record.rst

 The web form for a new research record consists of 8 tabs.
 You can save and close the form at any stage provided you have completed the required fields on the open tab.
-Require fields are marked by an asterisk (*).
+Required fields are marked by an asterisk (*).
 For example, the Content tab shown below has Title, Descriptions, and Collection Type as required fields.
 Provide these have some data in them, you could save the form at this point without completing any of the other tabs.